how to dispose of garden waste hero

 3. How difficult the waste is to load (i.e. how much extra labour involved)

 If you’d like to get some quotes from local, fully licensed waste collectors, you could post a listing on the LoveJunk marketplace.
 It’s free to post and there’s no obligation to accept any offers if you change your mind.
-Or, see example prices below of garden waste disposal jobs that recently happened on the LoveJunk platform.
+Or, see real, up to date charges on our Rubbish Removal Prices comparison tool.
+Below are a selection of garden waste removal jobs that happened over the LoveJunk marketplace.

 Example garden waste disposal jobs